beartype/beartype/doc/src/eli5.rst

 ...versus Runtime Type-checkers
 ###############################

-Unlike `comparable runtime type-checkers <Runtime type-checkers_>`__ (e.g., pydantic_, typeguard_), beartype decorates callables with dynamically generated wrappers efficiently type-checking each parameter passed to and value returned from those callables in constant time.
+Unlike :ref:`comparable runtime type-checkers <moar:runtime>` (e.g., pydantic_,
+typeguard_), beartype decorates callables with dynamically generated wrappers efficiently type-checking each parameter passed to and value returned from those callables in constant time.
 Since "performance by default" is our first-class concern, generated wrappers are guaranteed to:

-* Exhibit `O(1) non-amortized worst-case time complexity with negligible constant factors <Timings_>`__.
+* Exhibit :ref:`O(1) non-amortized worst-case time complexity with negligible constant factors <math:time>`.
 * Be either more efficient (in the common case) or exactly as efficient minus the cost of an additional stack frame (in the worst case) as equivalent type-checking implemented by hand, *which no one should ever do.*